 Pollock continued this effort with One Tiger to a Hill (Edmonton: Citadel Theatre, 1981), another historical drama, set in a maximum security prison in British Columbia in 1975.
 The protagonist, Everett Chalmers, is a lawyer who acts as a negotiator during a hostage-taking incident.
 A memory play in which the narrator speaks directly to the audience, One Tiger to a Hill incites the audience’s sympathy for the dehumanized prisoners, subverting the ingrained biases of western society.

 After serving as a visiting lecturer at the University of Alberta in Edmonton from 1976–7, Pollock moved to Calgary, where she filled the position of Playwright-in-Residence with Alberta Theatre Projects (1977–9).
 During this time, she spent her summers as head of the Playwrights Colony at the Banff School of Fine Arts (1977–80).
 Soon after, Pollock was chosen as the Artist-in-Residence for the National Arts Centre in Ottawa (1980–2).
-At this point in Pollock’s career, her plays transition from public to private issues, increasingly incorporating overtly autobiographical details while maintaining a strong political position.
-As Pollock insists, “every play has a politic” (Wallace 122); her next great success, Blood Relations, affirms this statement.
+At this point in Pollock’s career, her plays transitioned from public to private issues, increasingly incorporating overtly autobiographical details while maintaining a strong political position.
+As Pollock insisted, “every play has a politic” (Wallace 122); her next great success, Blood Relations, affirmed this statement.

 Her first play to assume an entirely female point of view, Blood Relations (Edmonton: Theatre Three, 1980) won Pollock a Governor General’s Literary Award for Drama in 1981.
 The play portrays the historical figure of Lizzie Borden, a Massachusetts spinster who was acquitted in 1892 of the brutal axe murders of her father and stepmother.
 Ten years after the incident, Miss Lizzie and her friend, the Actress, spend the afternoon playfully re-enacting the events leading up to the murders, with the Actress playing the role of Lizzie and Lizzie playing Bridget, the maid.
 As Lizzie directs her friend in playing the role, the events gradually unravel toward what the Actress and the audience expect will be a true account of what really happened.
 However, rather than uncovering the truth, the play-within-a-play reveals the unsettling reality that “all of us are capable of murder given the right situation” (qtd. in Wallace 123), ostensibly implicating the audience as it lays blame on society as a whole.
 Blood Relations points an accusing finger at the imprisoning roles into which society expects women to fit as well as the unfair expectations of families and social hierarchies, and speaks to the impossibility of truth in light of the inherent subjectivity of all experience.

-Generations (Calgary: Alberta Theatre Projects, 1980) takes on the prairie setting characteristic of Pollock’s self-proclaimed home, Calgary, where she has maintained a permanent residence since 1977.
+Generations (Calgary: Alberta Theatre Projects, 1980) takes on the prairie setting characteristic of Pollock’s self-proclaimed home, Calgary, where she maintained a permanent residence since 1977.
 A departure from the historical drama genre, Generations is a naturalistic play in which the invoked landscape subsumes the characters trapped within it, so that the land effectively becomes a character in its own right.
 The Nurlins, a family of traditional farmers, must come to terms with the changing demands of society and their consequent inability to survive if they fail to adapt.
 Whiskey Six Cadenza (Theatre Calgary, 1983), a finalist for the 1983 Governor General’s Literary Award, also takes place in Alberta but focuses on Blairmore, a small mining town, during the prohibition era of 1919–20.
 Both plays address notions of individualism and free will in the face of the crushing demands of family and community.

 After serving as a dramaturge and assistant artistic director for Theatre Calgary from 1982–3, its directors commissioned Pollock to write Doc (1984), which would become her most autobiographical play to date.
 Doc won Pollock her second Governor General’s Literary Award for Drama (1986).
-Pollock once again applies her memory play style to the story of Catherine, a writer in her mid-thirties who returns to her hometown for a visit with her father, which forces her to confront her unresolved past in the form of her childhood self.
+Pollock once again applied her memory play style to the story of Catherine, a writer in her mid-thirties who returns to her hometown for a visit with her father, an action that forces her to confront her unresolved past in the form of her childhood self.
 Haunted by the memories of her mentally unstable grandmother and alcoholic mother, both of whom committed suicide many years ago, Catherine seeks to absolve her neglectful father—a revered community hero who devoted his life to medicine and politics—of the blame for her mother’s untimely death.
 Ultimately, Catherine’s blame rests upon the patriarchal constructions of western society that confine women to suffocating prescribed roles.
 Following the feminist mandate to reject traditional methods of storytelling, the play deliberately deconstructs any sense of linear time as past and present play out together, constantly interacting with one another.
 For Catherine, just as for Pollock herself, “[her] past in New Brunswick is a ghost story” (qtd. in Hofsess 60) to which she can only belong through memory.

 Notably, Theatre New Brunswick staged a production of Doc in 1986, exposing Pollock’s personal conflicts in the very city in which they took place, ten years after the actual inauguration of the Doctor Everett Chalmers Hospital (which is mentioned in the play).
 To further personalize the event, Pollock herself directed the play, but retitled it Family Trappings so as not to mislead the residents of Fredericton into expecting the play to glorify a well-known local hero.
-Despite its critical stance and controversial revelations, the play was generally well-received by Frederictonians, including Everett Chalmers himself, who publicly commended Pollock’s accomplishment.
+Despite its critical stance and controversial revelations, the play was generally well-received by Frederictonians, including Everett Chalmers himself, who publicly commended his daughter's accomplishment.

 Exploring her personal past through Doc seems to have anticipated Pollock’s return to her hometown of Fredericton in 1988.
 After a brief stint as artistic director of the Manitoba Theatre Centre in 1988, she moved back to New Brunswick to take on the role of artistic director at Theatre New Brunswick for two years before ideological differences between Pollock and the board of directors prompted her abrupt resignation and return to Calgary in 1990.

 Pollock continued to delve deeper into exploring private struggles with Getting It Straight (Winnipeg: International Women’s Festival, 1988), a very short and minimalistic play written for a single actor.
 Eme, an escaped mental patient hiding under the bleachers at a rodeo arena, performs a rambling stream-of-consciousness monologue, using the junk she finds on the ground to illustrate the dialogue she continues with herself.
 Grappling once again with issues of individualism squashed by the cold bureaucracy of institution and the adversity of subjugated women, Getting It Straight portrays Eme as a victim of the oppressive patriarchal constructions imposed upon her.
 Two of Pollock’s more recent plays, Moving Pictures (Calgary: Theatre Junction, 1999) and Angel’s Trumpet (Calgary: Theatre Junction, 2001), also focus on female protagonists who fail to escape their confining societal roles.
 Nell Shipman in Moving Pictures and Zelda Fitzgerald in Angel’s Trumpet are both fictionalized representations of well-known female artists.
-Through these plays, Pollock has evidently discovered a way of seamlessly combining her interest in historiography and notions of truth with her interest in women’s issues, lending her plays increasing complexity that signals her continuing maturation as a playwright.
+Through these plays, Pollock discovered a way of seamlessly combining her interest in historiography and notions of truth with her interest in women’s issues, lending her plays increasing complexity that signalled her continuing maturation as a playwright.
 As noted Pollock scholar Cynthia Zimmerman summarizes: “The majority of Pollock’s plays have questioned social evils—racism, social discrimination, the treatment of people in groups.
 With the family plays, […] evil is personal, one to one” (Playwriting Women 94).
 By exploring issues as vital and universal as these, Pollock’s plays will undoubtedly persist in their power to resonate with future audiences, despite the inevitable changes to our social frameworks.

 Corinna Chong, Spring 2009